 A.I am not aware of any literature supporting twice a day training other than as a "work around" for a training schedule limitations (such as work commitments).
 In fact I would suspect that if there is any effect it would more likely be a negative rather compared to a single longer session.

-Although resistance and aerobic training impact the muscle cells unique and different ways, scientific studies suggest that there is little difference ..."within muscles whether the men performed both aerobic and resistance training or aerobic training alone."
+Although resistance and aerobic training impact the muscle cells differently, scientific studies suggest that there is little difference ..."within muscles whether the men performed both aerobic and resistance training or aerobic training alone."
 And it apparently made no difference as to the order i.e. if one does their aerobic workout first that day - or the resistance training.

 For those of you, especially triathletes, who have complex training schedules, this removes one additional worry factor about the interference of different training modalities and should make your planning easier.

-Aerobic training (important for cycling and other sporting events lasting more than 60 seconds) provides its major benefits through improvement of the cardiovascular and oxygen delivery systems to the muscle cell.
-These include improvements in both cardiac output (amount of blood pumped by the heart per minute) and changes at the muscle fiber level that increase the removal or extraction of oxygen from the blood cells in the capillaries.
-In addition, there is an improvement in the efficiency of the cellular metabolic pathways which convert glucose into ATP in the presence of oxygen.
+Aerobic training (important for cycling and most other sporting events where effort lasts more than 60 seconds) improves oxygen delivery systems to the muscle cell and aerobic energy pathways.
+It improves both cardiac output (amount of blood pumped by the heart per minute) and changes at the muscle fiber level that increase the removal or extraction of oxygen from the blood cells in the capillaries.
+In addition, there are improvements in the efficiency of the cellular metabolic pathways which convert glucose into ATP in the presence of oxygen.

-There is always a combination of ongoing anaerobic and aerobic metabolism in the muscle cell.
-As the level of exertion (measured by %VO2max) increases, there is a transition within the muscle cell from this balance of an almost entirely aerobic metabolism (and minimal anaerobic metabolism) towards an energy production process with a more anaerobic component.
-There are always areas of relatively lower perfusion within a muscle - and these areas are thus more likely to be functioning anaerobically.
-So even at 50 to 60% VO2max some anaerobic conditioning is occurring.
-But at 85% VO2max (the "anaerobic threshold" for most individuals) there is an abrupt increase in anaerobic metabolism throughout the entire muscle.
+There are always both anaerobic and aerobic metabolism in the muscle cells.
+As the level of exertion (measured by %VO2max) increases, there is a transition within the muscle cell from almost entirely aerobic metabolism (and minimal anaerobic metabolism) to an energy production with a more anaerobic component.
+And there are always areas of relatively lower perfusion within a muscle - and these areas are more likely to be functioning anaerobically.
+So even at 50 to 60% VO2max, there is some anaerobic stress and conditioning occurring.
+But at 85% VO2max (the anaerobic threshold for most individuals) there is an dramatic increase in anaerobic metabolism throughout the entire muscle.
 Even though some cross training of the anaerobic systems takes place during exercise at 60 to 80% VO2max, a training program for sprint performance needs to include several exercise sessions per week above 85% VO2max.
 Long slow distance may be good training for aerobic, endurance events, but it will not improve your sprint performance.

 A good training program will be designed to include both aerobic and anaerobic exercise sessions.
-It is the art of finding the balance of the types of exercise (aerobic vs anaerobic; interval training, continuous training, and fartlek training) in your overall program which will determine its effectiveness for the competitive event for which you are training.
+It is the art of finding the balance of the types of exercise (aerobic vs anaerobic; interval training, continuous training, and fartlek training) in your overall program which will determine its effectiveness for your competitive event.

-If one is training for sprints of up to 20 seconds in duration (which do not involve significant lactic acid buildup and basically are training the ATP and CP energy systems), it is recommended that the duration of the training interval be 1 to 5 seconds over the usual best time for the sprint distance (with exercise intensity or maximum effort being that of the event for which you are training.
-For example, if one is training for a 100 yard dash, and has a personal best of 12 seconds, the training interval should be a 13 or 14 seconds sprint at the same pace (ignoring the total distance being covered in the 13 or 14 seconds) with a rest (lower intensity activity) period 3 times longer than the training interval recommended for recovery - 42 seconds in this example.
+If one is training for sprints of up to 20 seconds in duration (which do not involve significant lactic acid buildup and basically are training the ATP and CP energy systems), it is recommended that the training interval be 1 to 5 seconds longer than the usual best time for the planned sprint distance and exercise intensity being equal to that which you hope to maintain during the event.
+For example, if training for a 100 yard dash, with a personal best of 12 seconds, the training interval should be a 13 or 14 seconds at the same pace with a rest (lower intensity activity) period 3 times longer than the training interval - 42 seconds in this example.

-Using intervals to train for longer sprints (up to several minutes) produces significant lactic acid buildup in the muscles along with stressing the anaerobic metabolic pathways.
+Using intervals to train for longer sprints (several minutes) produces significant lactic acid buildup in the muscles as well as stressing the anaerobic energy pathways.
 To train for these longer distances (several minutes of maximum output), it is suggested that the distance for which you are training be subdivided, and the training interval effort focused on that shorter distance.
 For example, if one is training for a personal best in a mile ride on the bike, and the best time for the entire mile is 3 minutes on the bike (with the best 1/4 mile segment being 30 seconds and the best 1/2 mile segment being 80 seconds) the training interval could be set at either 1/4 or 1/2 mile and the time for this training interval set at your personal best minus 3 to 5 seconds.
 In this example the training interval might be chosen as 1/4 mile with a goal of a 25 second time.
-And the rest interval should be 2 times the training interval (as lactic acid clearance does not require the same recovery time as recharging the intracellular metabolic machinery).
+The rest interval should be 2 times the training interval (as lactic acid clearance does not require the same recovery time as recharging the intracellular metabolic machinery).

-A risk to be considered is that training program drop out rates can double when intervals are used, so they should be used judiciously.
+A risk for any training program is the dropout rate which can double when intervals are used, so use them judiciously.
 Don't use intervals all year round, limit them to twice a week during your peak season, and separate each session by at least 48 hours to allow adequate recovery.
 If your long ride is on the weekend, Tuesday and Thursday make the most sense for your interval training.
 The goal should be at least 10 to 20 minutes of hard pedaling per training interval session, not counting warm up, recovery, or cool down.
 A good place to start is with 5 minutes of peak effort per daily interval session.

-If you have a heart rate monitor, an alternative is to key intervals to your maximum heart rate.
+If you have a heart rate monitor, you can key intervals to your maximum heart rate.
 Ride your intervals at 80 to 90% of your maximum heart rate and spin easily until your heart rate drops to 60 to 65% of maximum.

-If you are training for the goal of riding a long event, and your speed is just fine, it is important to make sure you are putting in the weekly miles (at any intensity).
-No intervals needed.
-It is about getting your body use to sitting on the bike for longer periods of time.
+If you are training a long event, and your speed is just fine, it is important to make sure you are putting in the weekly miles (at any intensity).
+No intervals needed as it is about getting your body use to sitting on the bike for longer periods of time.

-If you want to increase your top speed (MPH), which means you need to increase your VO2max, you will want to train your cardiovascular system (heart and lungs) with at least 2 days of intervals a week, with the intervals increasing your heart rate to at least 90% of your max heart rate).
+If you want to increase your top speed, you will need to increase your VO2max and will want to focus training on your cardiovascular system (heart and lungs) with 2 days of intervals a week.

-If you want to improve both you need a combination of intervals and longer rides in your weekly program.
-Doing more than 2 days of intervals a week increases the rate of training burnout and injury - so I suggest limiting interval (>90% VO2max) training to 2 days a week.
+If you want to improve both, you need a combination of intervals and longer rides in your weekly program.
+But remember that more than 2 days of intervals a week increases the rate of training burnout and injury.

 Aim for a total time commitment per week of 10 hours.
 It's interesting that two of America's all-time great road riders, Greg LeMond and Connie Carpenter, both recommend the same total weekly training time -- 10 hours -- for fast recreational riders.
 They say if you devote that much to a mix to distance, speed, climbing and easy rides for recovery, you're likely to come close to your potential.
 And time on the bike seems to be the key, not the miles ridden.
 LeMond's Law is occasionally referred to in bike magazines.
 To paraphrase: when you record your daily workout, make your key entry the time you rode not how far you rode.
 The reason, says Greg, "twenty miles into a headwind is a lot different than 20 miles with a tailwind".
 The same holds for a ride in the hills vs. a ride on flat ground.